biorack/blink/README.md

 # BLINK

 BLINK (Blur-and-Link) is a Python package for efficiently generating cosine-based similarity scores and matching ion counts for large numbers of fragmentation mass spectra.
-Additionally, BLINK contains experimental features that can be used for molecular networking with allowances for combinatorial mass differences.

 ![BLINK Flow](blink_workflow.png "BLINK")